Over the years the greatest question is, be it someone with diabetes who is newly diagnosed or long-term – ‘What can I eat?’

 Try to avoid fast food, fried food, convenience foods, look at labels follow the 5 in 100, ruling when looking at fats and sugars (no more than 5g per 100g).

-Eat foods low in salt, cook vegetables without salt and add it afterwards, if needed.
+Eat foods low in salt, cook vegetables without salt and add it afterward, if needed.

 If you are trying to lose weight eat from a smaller plate, such as a side plate rather than a dinner plate because dinner plates are oversized and take a lot of food to fill.